-The Santa Train was born 40 years ago in Baltimore, MD and celebrating 28 years in Ahwatukee.
-For most of that time,
+The Santa Train was born 42 years ago in Baltimore, MD and celebrating 30 years in Ahwatukee.
+Although celebrating in this

-After Halloween the next year, I had an idea to salvage my purchase and make a train display.
+After Halloween that year, I had an idea to salvage my purchase and make a train display.
 Unfortunately, the train only came with

 manufactured it to see if I could purchase more track.

-That started the tradition and every year since; I tried to add something new.
-Moving to Arizona 28 years ago helped me elaborate a since I did not have
+The tradition started and very year I try to add something new.
+Moving here 30 years ago helped me elaborate a since I did not have

 The original train fell apart in 1987 so I started designing and building my own engine and cars.
 I also designed and built the track,

-features and most of the accessories and animation you see here.
+features and most of the accessories and animation you see.
 Most of them have computer controlled electronic circuits.
 There

-are sensors in the track that activate various features as the train passes by (Yes, I'm an Engineer by education).
+are sensors in the track that activate various features as the train passes by (Yes, I am an Engineer by education).
 Incidentally, I usually

 start after Halloween and try to finish by Thanksgiving Day.
 When we moved to Ahwatukee in 1990, I took advantage of living next